Honda CR250R: History

 In 1997, Honda produced an industry first, an aluminum chassis for a motocross motorcycle.
 These 'first gen' frames were thick, rigid, and were a big change from the previous steel frames, where flexibility had been seen as a problem in the early years.
 The 1997-8 engines were equipped with a new stator, which supplied DC voltage for the new Keihin carburetor with an electronic 'Power Jet' system, in efforts to control lean mixture preignition.
 Included in the new electrics was a capacitor and a rectifier/regulator.
 The 1999 model was almost identical but the Power Jet had disappeared.

 For 2000, the 'second gen' aluminum frame was less rigid, with thinner twin-spars, providing a rigidity decrease and better handling.
 The Keihin PWK carburetor replaced earlier PJ models.
 The CDI box limited RPMs to 8000.
-The 2001 model was nearly identical, with a change to a different CDI box, adding 500 RPM to the redline where two more horsepower lurked.
-The new Mikuni TMX carburetor proved to be temperamental to weather changes.
+The 2001 model was similar, with a change to a different CDI box, adding 500 RPM to the redline where two more horsepower lurked.
+The porting and exhaust pipe were also changed for 2001.
+The new Mikuni TMX carburetor proved to be difficult to jet.